isaaxh/rock_paper_scissor/README.md

 2. I have learned to make branches in github
 3. I have learned to to merge branches

-There are many more things to learn.
+Although I have learned alot, there are many more things to learn.